grgzpp/human-action-recognition-and-anticipation/README.md

 This project has been developed as part of my master's thesis work.
 The results of the experiments, including model performance metrics and visualizations, are documented in the thesis.
 I will add a link so you can consult it as soon as it is completed.

-The project is STILL IN PROGRESS.
-Updates will be uploaded soon.

 ## Introduction

 This project focuses on developing, training and evaluating two neural network models for recognizing and predicting human actions in real-time to facilitate effective human-robot collaboration.
 The primary goals are:
-- To accurately recognize various human actions.
+- To accurately recognize a set of human actions.
 - To predict subsequent human actions based on current observations.
-- To make the robot perform the predicted actions to anticipate the human, to improve collaboration.
+- To make the robot perform the predicted actions to anticipate the human, to improve collaboration in a natural and intuitive way.

 ## Project Structure